ewjay/fapiwiki/FAPI_Meeting_Notes_2016-08-17.rst

 Action::

-     All members were asked to review these issues.
+     All members were asked to review issues on the tracker and comment if necessary.

 Error report coding (Sascha)
 ----------------------------------